 - How to become involved in extracurricular activities at MLS

-While the EAGLE program is an optional part of the first year JD curriculum, the more sessions you attend, the better you’ll be prepared to handle first semester!
+While the EAGLE program is an optional part of the first-year JD curriculum, the more sessions you attend, the better you’ll be prepared to handle your JD studies.
+Not only will you gain invaluable academic skills, you can also network with your peers!

 How do I register for EAGLE?